 Because it’s still important for us to maintain sufficient cash flow to cope with emergencies and you have to also factor in taxes, transportation, health care, insurance and other costs.

 Before the bank approves a loan, it evaluates the applicant’s income, credit history, DSR (debt service ratio), and other criteria.
-Different banks have different approval criteria, which is why your bank loan might get rejected.
+Below are the criteria to apply for a home loan:

 7. MRTA or MLTA?

 If you are a first time home buyer, this is an important question that you need answers.
 Often, the inexperienced home buyer can’t tell the difference between these two mortgage life insurance.

 But first, what is the importance of having mortgage life insurance?
 It is used as protection for the bank in death or total permanent disability (TPD) that stops you from servicing the loan.

 When you are no longer around or do not have the ability to generate income, a mortgage insurance policy frees the borrower’s dependents from any debt.
 The insurance company will pay off the remaining debt on repayment mortgages.

 Read this article to learn more about the differences between MRTA and MLTA and which plan should you go for.